nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Kids-First/Upload_Data.md

 Copy the Authentication token.
 You will replace `a???????????????????????????????` in the code block below with your own token.

-Next, find and remember your username at the top right of your Cavatica account page.
+Next, find and remember your username visible at the top right corner of your Cavatica account page.
 Replace `username` in the code block below with your personal username.

 ### Choose a Cavatica Project